everknow/decent-requirements/README.md

 - The backend API **MUST** support a simple creation of smart contracts on EVM compatible substrate chains
 - The backend API **MUST** support a simple creation of smart contracts on WASM substrate chains
 - The backend API **MUST** support the preparation of a state change transaction to allow the integration external signing tools
-- The backend API **MUST** support the submission of a transaction with a specified number of confirmaions
+- The backend API **MUST** support the submission of a transaction with a specified number of confirmations
 - The backend API **MUST** support the non state change querying for smart contract data
 - The backend API **MUST** support the subscritpion for smart contracts events (e.g. via websocket)
 - The backend API **SHOULD** support the simple definition of functions and parameters to be entered when calling a smart contract function